-1. For a teacher to become eligible to receive a Brookings School District early retirement, the teacher must: - A. Notify the Superintendent in writing, signed by the teacher and delivered to the Superintendent or Business Manager in person on or before February 1st of their final year of employment of their intent to retire.
+1. For a teacher to become eligible to receive a Brookings School District early retirement, the teacher must: - A. Notify the Superintendent in writing, signed by the teacher and delivered to the Superintendent or Director of Human Resources in person on or before February 1st of their final year of employment of their intent to retire.
 Only teachers employed on or before April 1, 2006, will qualify for a Brookings School District retirement benefit.
-Upon delivery by the teacher of the notice of early retirement, the district shall sign a receipt for the notice and provide to the employee. - B. Have attained the age of 55 on or before June 30th of their final year of employment. - C. Not be older than age 62 on June 30th of their final year of employment. - D. Have had twelve (12) or more years in education as a teacher. - E. Have been employed by the Brookings School District as a teacher a minimum of ten (10) years. - F. Within seven (7) calendar days after the February school board meeting, early retirement applicants will be notified in writing of acceptance or denial.
-2. The district's maximum contribution towards early retirement each year is capped at five (5) teachers.
-In the event more than five (5) teachers notify for early retirement, the following will be implemented in this order: - A. Age of applicant - B. Years of service in the Brookings School District - C. Total years of teaching experience 3.
+Upon delivery by the teacher of the notice of early retirement, the district shall sign a receipt for the notice and provide to the employee. - B. Have attained the age of 55 on or before June 30th of their final year of employment. - C. Not be older than age 62 on June 30th of their final year of employment. - D. Within seven (7) calendar days after the February school board meeting, early retirement applicants will be notified in writing of acceptance or denial.
+2. The district's maximum contribution towards early retirement each year is capped at five (5) teachers\.
+In the event more than five (5) teachers\ notify for early retirement, the following will be implemented in this order: - A. Age of applicant - B. Years of service in the Brookings School District - C. Total years of teaching experience 3.
 A teacher who chooses early retirement shall receive a cash benefit according to the following schedule: - A. Teachers will receive 80% of their last worked contract salary amount, excluding all extra duty salary. - B. The teacher must select a payment option of one or two installments. - C. The installment will be made in September if one installment is selected or in September and March if bi-annual installments are selected.
-The bi-annual payment must be made in the same fiscal year. - D. The teacher shall receive payment through the 403(b) plan established with a board approved vendor. - E. Staff who retired prior to January 1, 2005 shall have the option of participating in the 403(b) plan.
+The bi-annual payment must be made in the same fiscal year. - D. The teacher shall receive payment through the 403(b) plan established with a board approved vendor.
 4. If the teacher dies, prior to receiving complete payment of early retirement benefits, the remaining payments will be made to the teacher's designated beneficiary.